crowdkit.aggregation.classification.m_msr.MMSR

 | Source code

-The M-MSR assumes that workers have different level of expertise and associated with a vector of "skills" which entries show the probability of the worker to answer correctly to the given task.
-Having that, we can show that
+The Matrix Mean-Subsequence-Reduced Algorithm (M-MSR) model assumes that workers have different expertise levels and are represented as a vector of "skills" which entries show the probability that the worker will answer the given task correctly.
+Having that, we can estimate the probability of each worker via solving a rank-one matrix completion problem as follows:

-,where is the total number of classes, is a covariation matrix between workers, and is the all-ones matrix which has the same size as .
+where is the total number of classes, is a covariance matrix between workers, and is the all-ones matrix which has the same size as .

-So, the problem of recovering the skills vector becomes equivalent to the rank-one matrix completion problem.
-The M-MSR algorithm is an iterative algorithm for rubust rank-one matrix completion, so its result is an estimator of the vector .
+Thus, the problem of estimating the skill level vector becomes equivalent to the rank-one matrix completion problem.
+The M-MSR algorithm is an iterative algorithm for the robust rank-one matrix completion, so its result is an estimator of the vector .

-Then, the aggregation is the weighted majority vote with weights equal to .
+And the aggregation is weighted majority voting with weights equal to .

 https://arxiv.org/abs/2010.12181